SummaryRead the full fact sheet

 Agoraphobia is a type of .
 A person with agoraphobia is afraid to leave environments they know or consider to be safe.
 In severe cases, a person with agoraphobia considers their home to be the only safe environment.
 They may avoid leaving their home for days, months or even years.

 Translated, agoraphobia means ‘fear of the marketplace’.
 Generally, busy public places (such as supermarkets, shopping centres, trams, trains, planes and airports) are feared the most.
 However, any public place – even a quiet church or an empty park – may seem threatening to a person suffering from agoraphobia.

 Typically, agoraphobia often starts off as a mild anxiety about a particular event, place or situation that escalates over time into a generalised fear of being in public.
 Mental health experts believe that the root of agoraphobia is fear of the physical and mental sensations of anxiety and, often, of panic or of losing control or embarrassing oneself.
 A person with agoraphobia is unwilling to visit ‘unsafe’ places because they’re afraid that doing so will trigger anxiety or a panic attack.

 The symptoms and signs of agoraphobia may include:

-- anxiety in response to being away from an environment that is seen as ‘safe’
+- in response to being away from an environment that feels ‘safe’

-- symptoms of significant anxiety and sometimes a panic attack such as breathlessness, sweating, dizziness, fast heart rate, sensation of choking, nausea, and feelings of extreme fear or dread
+- panic attack including symptoms such as breathlessness, sweating, dizziness, fast heart rate, choking sensations, nausea, and feelings of extreme fear or dread

 - anticipation of anxiety if the person is required to leave their safe environment